bseverns/perceptual-drift/README.md

    - Run `./software/video-pipeline/gst_launch.sh clean_low_latency` for tight monitoring or `delayed_glitch` for delayed projection loops.
 Adapted from [Scanlines’ GStreamer recipes](https://scanlines.xyz/t/gstreamer-recipes/1414).
 6. **Safety dance**
    - Live inside [`docs/checklists/safety_checklist.md`](docs/checklists/safety_checklist.md).
 That single source of truth covers consent rituals, kill-switch drills, and spotter call-and-response.
 Bring it to every rehearsal so wording never drifts.

 ---

+## Drift Minimal example (hello world)

+Need a zero-risk sandbox for class demos? `examples/drift_minimal/drift_minimal.py` is the repo’s new training wheels:

+- **Run**: `python3 examples/drift_minimal/drift_minimal.py --input path/to/photo.jpg` (input optional; it auto-builds a gradient seed if you don’t pass one).
+- **Loop**: Tkinter paints a single still image three times, each with a slight color tint and sin/cos offset so the stack feels like layered parallax.
+- **Learn**: code comments narrate the full input → transform → output chain; copy/paste into Processing or TouchDesigner workshops without any drone hardware nearby.

+Use it as an icebreaker in classes before graduating students to the full Control Stack Playbook.

+---